-My background is in youth work, working in the South West of the city delivering a variety of youth provisions for 20 years.
-I trained in early education and childcare working as a nursery nurse in a special school for 7.5 years before becoming an early years team leader at The Yard, working with children and young people with disabilities for over 5 years.
+My background is in youth work primarily, working in the South West of the city delivering a variety of youth provisions for over 20 years.
+I trained in early education and childcare, working as a nursery nurse in a special school for over 7 years before becoming an early years team leader at The Yard, working with children and young people with disabilities for over 5 years.
 I have also completed my BA in Youth Work, a PDA in Childhood Practice as well as becoming a tutor in Signalong.

 What do you like about working in the Leith community? – “Leith is a hub of activity and full of wonderful people and shops.
 I love my walk to work every morning and the opportunity to meet with so many agencies doing fantastic work for the Leith Community.”

 What made you want to work at Dr Bell’s? – “I am extremely passionate about inclusion and making sure everyone’s voices are heard and Dr Bell’s ethos and values align with mine, a perfect fit.
 I hope with the support of the fantastic team, board and families we can continue to watch Dr Bells grow and develop in the years to come.
 I want to make sure that people know we are here and shout from the roof tops that we are a valuable asset to the Leith community.”

 An interesting fact/quote: “I love messy play, the messier the better.
 Play is important whether you are young or old.
-As adults, we shouldn’t lose our playful spirit.
-I am also obsessed with my Scottie dog Squeak!”
+As adults, we should never lose our playful spirit.

-Danielle is both First Aid and Mental-Health First Trained.
+Danielle is both First Aid and Mental-Health First Aid Trained.